NHMDenmark/DaSSCo-asset-service/Documentation/Meeting notes/2024-03-13-testing-and-bugs.md

 Updates to fileproxy
 -
 - New status for reopened asset that has files in ERDA
-- Remove uploaded file it CRC doesn't match
+- Remove uploaded file it CRC doesn't match (feedback from Bhupjit)
 - Health checks

 Documentation updates